Aditya231356/Aditya-project/README.md

 # Aditya-project
-This is a my repository
+This is a my repository.
 Author-Aditya Kumar Ojha